bennn/bubbles/README.md

 bubbles
 =======
 A simple unit testing framework for OCaml.
-At the moment it's a _very_ simple testing framework.
+It's slowly coming into its own.

 Installation
 ------------